 The relationship for those two candidates was so strong that if you knew nothing about a precinct but the percentage of its residents that are white and the percentage that are black, you would be able to reasonably guess the Berry and Morrissey vote percentage at that precinct with simple equations:

-That sounds like a really strong relationship, but we still need to look at the actual numbers on a plot to see if that’s real or not.
+That sounds like a really strong relationship, but we still need to look at the actual numbers on a plot to see if that’s real or not online task manager.
 If the correlation is actually strong, we should see the points clumped pretty tightly around the regression line.
 For these two cases, they definitely are:

 These results would seem to support the narrative of a racially Balkanized Richmond, where voters come in neat ethnic blocs.
 But neither of these candidates who performed mostly in line with racial groups won the mayoral election.

 Levar Stoney did.

 Let’s compare those same R values we dissected above with the comparables for the winning candidate: